 The West Chester University PsyD program in clinical psychology follows a practitioner-scholar model that prepares students for leadership roles as culturally competent psychologists.
-Graduates of WCU's program will be able to employ evidence-based interventions to assess, treat, and prevent mental, emotional, and behavioral disorders particularly among individuals who are at greatest risk and demonstrate the greatest need.
+Graduates of WCU's program will be able to employ evidence-based practice to assess, treat, and prevent mental, emotional, and behavioral disorders among individuals who are at greatest risk and demonstrate the greatest need.
 The program prepares students to be critical consumers of research, and to develop and evaluate interventions for the purpose of quality improvement and clinical decision-making.
 The program provides significant training in assessment and therapeutic interventions through didactic coursework and supervised clinical training experiences beginning in the first year of the program.
 Graduates of WCU's program will be adaptive to new knowledge in the field and responsive to emerging needs in an increasingly diverse society.

-Upon completion of the PsyD from WCU, students will be eligible to pursue a license as a clinical psychologist, to practice as culturally competent psychotherapists, to supervise graduate students training in mental health related disciplines, to provide consultation related to mental health within a diverse range of communities and organizations, to answer clinical research questions using empirical methods, to be informed consumers of the theoretical and empirical literature related to clinical psychology, and to teach undergraduate and graduate students in topics related to clinical psychology.
+Upon completion of the PsyD from WCU, students will be eligible to pursue a license as a clinical psychologist, to practice as culturally competent psychotherapists and provide consultation within a diverse range of communities and organizations, and to be informed consumers of the theoretical and empirical literature related to clinical psychology.